Konfuz/any_color/README.md

 _In fact this mod should be compatible with all nodes that are already hardware colorized_

+- If you make this mod a hard dependency, you can use the provided palettes.

+- Your texture should be white-ish so any color can be slapped on it

 **Hint:** If you only want a part of your texture colored do make a copy of the texture, replace the part you want colored with alpha and use the new texture as an overlay (with `overlay_tiles`) same way you did for the base-texture.

+This mod primarily is useful to reduce the number of node definitions.
+(looking at _you_ luxury_decor...)
+At the same time it multiplies your options.
+For example in the texturepack I use default:stone looks like Bark when colored in different shades of brown, or like a dense hedge in green colors.

 ### Caveats